 Registration, trip costs, terms, and conditions

-Land costs for the ten-day program are $3,975 per person for shared accommodations.
-(Add $550 for a single room.)
-The popular one-day/night Havana extension is $325 per person sharing (add $65 for a single room) and includes all meals, guide services, ground transportation, and a guided exploration of Old Havana, a UNESCO World Heritage site and one of the most unique destinations in the Caribbean.
+Land costs for the ten-day program are $4,675 per person for shared accommodations.
+(Add $575 for a single room.)
+The popular one-day/night Havana extension is $375 per person sharing (add $95 for a single room) and includes all meals, guide services, ground transportation, and a guided exploration of Old Havana, a UNESCO World Heritage site and one of the most unique destinations in the Caribbean.
+(Read more about the Havana extension in the downloadable PDF at the bottom of this page.)
 Trip costs are based on 14 fully paying participants.
 A lower number of participants may result in a modest small group supplement.

 What is included

 Caribbean Conservation Trust programs include all accommodations, all meals in Cuba beginning with dinner on Day 1 and ending with breakfast on the last day of the program, guide services, most tips (guides, drivers, naturalists, and restaurant and bell staff), airport/hotel transfers, ground transportation, bottled water, some drinks, national park fees, U.S. Department of Treasury authorization documents, and program-management services, which include the provision of all pre- and post-program materials, a full-time bilingual Cuban guide, bilingual Cuban naturalists, and a full-time driver.
 Program fees help support Caribbean Conservation Trust’s bird-conservation efforts in Cuba.